- Why is it important not to dispose of unwanted clothing?

 Why do you sell the clothing instead of giving it away?

-People are often surprised to some people to learn that charities such as Planet Aid sell used clothing wholesale on the worldwide used clothing market.
+People are often surprised to learn that charities such as Planet Aid sell used clothing wholesale on the worldwide used clothing market.
 The vast majority of this clothing is shipped to developing countries where it supplies a vibrant local used-clothing economy, providing jobs and offering an inexpensive source of clothing for the community.
-It is important to remember that Americans produce 14 million tons of unwanted textiles every year, and there are not enough people in the U.S. who need or want such an immense quantity of discards, which is why so much (nearly 13 million tons) ends up in landfills.
+It is important to remember that Americans produce 16 million tons of unwanted textiles every year, and there are not enough people in the U.S. who need or want such an immense quantity of discards, which is why so much (nearly 14 million tons) ends up in landfills.
 All that said, Planet Aid does support local domestic organizations with donations, helping out when there is an acute need.

 Read more about this in our blog post, “Why Sell Used Clothing?”